-Ms. Graham serves as ACA Senior Vice President, Chief Administrative Officer and Information Security Officer and has 21 years of Farm Credit Experience.
-Ms. Graham directs administrative operations including human resources, training and staff programs, marketing, insurance risk management, and the facilities and fleet operations.
+Ms. Graham serves as ACA Senior Vice President, Chief Administrative Officer, Information Security Officer, and Corporate Secretary and has 22 years of Farm Credit Experience.
+Ms. Graham directs administrative operations including human resources, training and programs, marketing, insurance management, and the facilities and fleet operations.
 Additionally, she has oversight responsibilities of the Association's loan accounting operations.
 She was hired in January, 1998 and has served in various capacities within the organization including Loan Accounting Manager and Administrative Services/HR Manager.
 She has served in her current capacity as Chief Administrative Officer since March 15, 2012.
 Prior to joining Fresno Madera Farm Credit, Ms. Graham worked in public accounting.

-David Vice President, Ylarregui, Senior Relationship Management
+David Ylarregui, Senior Vice President, Relationship Management

-Mr. Ylarregui serves as ACA Senior Vice President, Relationship Management and has 28 years of Farm Credit experience.
+Mr. Ylarregui serves as ACA Senior Vice President, Relationship Management and has 29 years of Farm Credit experience.
 Mr. Ylarregui is responsible for loan origination and servicing, branch management, and achieving individual and branch portfolio credit quality standards and profitability.
 He was hired in September 1990 and has served in various capacities including Loan Officer, Portfolio Manager, and Madera Branch Manager.
 He has served in his current capacity since February 1, 2014.

-Frank Seelye, Senior Vice President and Chief Risk Officer
+Pat Luis, Senior Vice President and Chief Risk Officer